pjournal/mef03g-road-runner/index.md

 You can see our analysis [here](RoadRunneR-Term-Project.html)

-You can see our analysis [here](https://github.com/pjournal/mef03g-road-runner/blob/master/HouseSalesRoadRunner.pptx)
+You can see our presentation [here](https://github.com/pjournal/mef03g-road-runner/blob/master/HouseSalesRoadRunner.pptx)

 ## BES ASSIGMENT - 8/11/2019